-a) A summary discussion of the bank's approach to assessing the adequacy of its capital to support current and future activities.
+a) A summary discussion

 BRAC Bank Limited with its focused strategy on risk management has always been consistent in maintaining capital adequacy ratio above the regulatory requirements.
-BRAC Bank Limited has been successfully managing the incremental growth of the Risk Weighted Assets by ensuring diversification of the portfolio in SME, Retail and Corporate segments.
+BRAC Bank Limited has been successfully managing the incremental growth of the Risk Weighted Assets by diversifying the portfolio in SME, Retail and Corporate segments.
 However, RWA is also managed by taking collaterals against loans.
 We strive to ensure external credit rating is duly done by the borrowers.